• Art and Science: Black Whole

 Mirrors are a useful device for the exploration of perception and the interpretation of what we see.
 I think this is partly because perfect reflections like those found in mirrors are almost nonexistent in the natural world other than when they are observed on stretches of water such as puddles, ponds and lakes in perfectly still conditions.
 When you look at a puddle, a pond or a lake you know exactly what you’re looking at, so your brain knows that the reflection in its surface is an optical effect, especially because the nature of the surface will usually be betrayed by the occasional ripple or the presence of a floating object such as a leaf or a duck.

 Mirrors however are different.
-They are almost always seen in an artificial context in which the brain has to do a bit of work in deciding what it’s actually looking at.
+They can easily be placed in an artificial context in which the brain has to do a bit of work in deciding what it’s actually looking at.
 And to compound this, mirrors are almost always vertical (which the surface of a puddle or a pond never is).
 Put a mirror in a slightly unusual context and the brain can be deceived, which is a good avenue into the study of perception.

 I’ve noticed several artworks recently that are modelled on the shape of tissue boxes.
 These include one in the recent 2024 Royal Academy Summer Exhibition (Mannanan by Brian Kneale RA) and a mention of them relating to the work of Florence Carr who is set to do a solo presentation at Frieze London 2024 this October.